alanyee/rsa-keygen/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: rsa-keygen Issue
+name: bug template
-about: 'Template for submitting an issue'
+about: 'Template for submitting a bug'
 title: ''
 labels: ''
 assignees: ''